Board of Directors & Support Team

 I am a father and a grandfather.
 I am an avid Cyclist.
 One of my greatest pleasures in life is to ride bikes with my children and grandchildren.

 I graduated from Tulsa Central High School, the last class to graduate from the PSO Building in downtown Tulsa, Oklahoma.
-I served three (3) years in the United States Army.
-I graduated from Oklahoma State University of Technology in Okmulgee, Oklahoma.
+I served three years in the United States Army and I graduated from Oklahoma State University of Technology in Okmulgee, Oklahoma.

 In 2018, I was diagnosed with Prostate Cancer.
 After a regime of natural health treatment and cure of my cancer, I found a Freedom that had once been lost; I lost that life of working and that life of seeking to acquire material stuff.
 I became Free of my self-imposed shackles.
 I found the Freedom to shine my light, as bright as possible.
 I found that to live a life of Service is to live a life of Freedom.
 To be Free is to live your best life.
 I choose to live my best life.
 I choose to be a light in this life.